[ Control | Reference Manual | Alphabetic Index ]

 The purpose of this is to allow calling procedures whose definition is

-not visible in the caller module.
+not visible in the context module.
 The two main uses of this facility are:

 - If there are several definitions of a procedure with the same name